pirelaurent/cytographDB/public/docs/quickTour.md

 An automatic code analysis search for `UPDATE`, `DELETE`, or `CREATE` operations in triggers and functions.

-In the upper sample, the `employee` table appears in *Impacted Tables* because an *UPDATE employee* has been found in the triggers code:
+In the upper sample, the `employee` table appears in *Impacted Tables* because an *UPDATE employee* has been found in the triggers code.
+Note : to get visually new edges that link source table to impacted tables, you must generate them through ***'edges - data model - generate - triggers impact'***

 ### recursive analysis

 If a trigger code calls a function, the code of this function is also parsed.
 If a function calls another function, the code of this called function is also parsed.
 If a function has already been analysed previously, it is not parsed again.
-The deep of nested calls is limited to 16 to avoid loops errors.
+The deep of nested calls is limited to 16 to avoid infinite loops in case of recursive code.

 #### Warnings in analysis